sergeLabo/blenderOSC/README.md

 ## blenderOSC

-Send and receive OSC message in Blender Game Engine with python 3.4, on UDP.
+Send and receive OSC message in Blender Game Engine with python 3.4, on UDP,

 easily, in an example.

+String are latin-1 encoded and decoded.

 ### Requirements